RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-GIT.md

 For general questions about the course, refer to the other FAQs available under [Resources](https://edstem.org/courses/6081/resources).

 As any FAQ page, this page is always "under construction".
-As we realize that some questions become common, we add them here.
+As we realise that some questions become common, we add them here.
 So, bookmark it and check it regularly, particularly when you have a doubt and you suspect it may have been answered before!

 - [Git \& GitHub FAQ](#git--github-faq)
   - [Git, GitHub, what is that?](#git-github-what-is-that)